cysouw/diathesis/text/c01_introduction.md

 b.
 Ich hasse [meine Aufgaben].
 Ich hasse es [schnell zu laufen].
 :::

-Third, the pronoun *es* is also used to fill the first sentence position in front of the finite verb ('Vorfeld' in German grammatical terminology), because there is a strong regularity in German that this position can not be left empty (except in imperatives and in yes/no questions).
+Third, the pronoun *es* is also used to fill the first sentence position in front of the finite verb ('Vorfeld' in German grammatical terminology), because there is a strong regularity in German that this position cannot be left empty (except in imperatives and in yes/no questions).
 Word order is rather flexible in German, and it is often possible to have no lexical content in the Vorfeld.
 In such sentences, the pronoun *es* has to be used to fill the Vorfeld, as shown in [@next b].
 This is known as a ~~position-simulating~~ *es* [@czicza2014: 115].

 ::: ex
 a.
 Es weint ein Mädchen.
 b.
 Ein Mädchen weint.
 :::

 Finally, there are also constructions that obligatorily include the pronoun *es* in the sentence as part of the valency of the utterance.
 The main reason for such an *es* is that there is a strong regularity in German that a nominative subject has to be present in each sentence (with very few exceptions, see below).
 Note that 'subject' is defined here for German as the nominative noun phrase that shows agreement with the finite verb.
 When there is no subject available, then the pronoun *es* is used to fill this gap.
 This is known as a ~~valency-simulating~~ *es* [@czicza2014: 115].
-In the analysis of diatheses in this book, such valency-simulating *es* is not explicitly noted.
+In the analysis of diatheses in this book, such valency-simulating *es* is not alway explicitly noted.
 Any clause without an nominative argument induces a valency-simulating *es* (with very few exceptions, as noted below).

 In constructions with a valency-simulating *es*, as exemplified in [@next a,b], the pronoun *es* can occur in the Vorfeld [@next a], seemingly parallel to the position-simulating usage [@last a].
-However, When another constituent is placed in the Vorfeld, this obligatory *es* in [@next a] cannot be removed, but has to occur elsewhere in the sentence, typically immediately after the finite verb [@next b].
+However, when another constituent is placed in the Vorfeld, this obligatory *es* in [@next a] cannot be removed, but has to occur elsewhere in the sentence, typically immediately after the finite verb [@next b].

 ::: ex
 a.
 Es stinkt hier sehr.